pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 ![](https://github.com/pedrommcarrasco/pedrommcarrasco.github.io/blob/master/assets/posts/i-want-to-be-discardable/warning.png?raw=true)

-First of all, let's take the following function as an example for this article.
+First of all,  take the following function as an example for this article.

 ```swift
 func example() -> String {